nextensio/docs/content/en/Architecture/onboarding/_index.md

 two data centers.
 Once bootstrapped, there are powerful features that can be added on, which we will talk about in future sections

+The connector image can be downloaded from the Images page.
+Every connector connects to one nextensio gateway.
+The connector is a linux binary that can be run independently or packaged as a docker container or inside a kubernetes cluster etc., - however customer chooses.

 Connector Image
 :-------------------------:
 ![](/architecture/onboarding/images.jpg)

-Every connector connects to one nextensio gateway (TODO: dual homing).
-The connector is a linux binary that can be run independently or packaged as a docker container or inside a kubernetes cluster etc.. - however customer chooses.
-Before launching a connector, one has to obtain a key.
+Before launching a connector, the customer needs to do two things :
+* obtain an authentication key.
+* select a gateway from a drop-down list for the connector to connect to.

+Connector Authentication Key
+:-------------------------:
+![](/architecture/onboarding/connector_key.jpg)
+![](/architecture/onboarding/connector_key_copy.jpg)

 On the AppGroup configuration page, pick the AppGroup ID for which the connector needs to be launched and click on the "key" icon located towards the right hand edge of the page.
 A small window will pop up displaying the key with a "Copy" button on the lower right edge.
 Click this button to copy the key and then save it in a file.

-Connector Key
-:-------------------------:
-![](/architecture/onboarding/connector_key.jpg)
-![](/architecture/onboarding/connector_key_copy.jpg)

-This file with the key now needs to be transferred to the server where the connector will run.
+This file with the key then needs to be transferred to the server where the connector will run.
 The recommended default location is /opt/nextensio/connector.key, but the customer can put it anywhere else if desired.

+Next, select a gateway from the drop-down list as shown below for 'List of available gateways'.
+The drop-down list should be presenting gateways based on geo-location.

-If the file is in the default location, run "./connector".
-Thats it !
+If the file containing the authentication key is in the default location, run
+* "./connector -gateway \<gateway name\>"

-If the file is in a different location, run "./connector -key <key file location>"
+If the file with the authentication key is in a different location, run

-The list of nextensio gateways can be seen below
+* "./connector -key \<key file location\> -gateway \<gateway name\>"

 #### Gateway details